-- If one of the conditions is not satisfied, contact your Endress+Hauser Sales Center. - Depending on the device version, the CD-ROM might not be part of the delivery!
-The Technical Documentation is available via the Internet or via the Endress+Hauser Operations App, see the "Product identification" section → 13.
+- If one of the conditions is not satisfied, contact your Endress+Hauser Sales Center.
+Depending on the device version, the CD-ROM might not be part of the delivery! - Depending on the device version, the CD-ROM might not be part of the delivery!
+The Technical Documentation is available via the Internet or via the Endress+Hauser Operations App, see the "Product identification" section $\rightarrow \blacksquare$ 13.